OpenNeuroDerivatives/ds003424-fmriprep/README.md

 # ds003424 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003424](https://openneuro.org/datasets/ds003424).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds003424](https://openneuro.org/datasets/ds003424).

 ## Methods